 Design.
 In this section, the offeror must fully describe its proposed design for the Deliverables and integration methodology, objectives, approach, methods, tools, techniques, and specific work steps for completing the technical design process.
 The offeror must depict the design in sufficient detail to allow the committee to verify that the design meets all the requirements.
 The offeror must fully describe how the design will be represented; that is through written specifications, design diagrams, a system prototype, and/or CASE tool software.

 At a minimum, the offeror's design approach should include the following design phases:

 Development.
 In this section, the offeror must describe the offeror's development methodology, objectives, approach, methods, tools, techniques, and specific work steps for completing the development process.
 Of particular importance are the offeror's testing strategies for unit, systems, user acceptance, volume, and regression testing.
 The offeror must also fully describe the Deliverables.

 System Installation and Operation.
 The offeror must fully describe the offeror's methodology, objectives, approach, methods, tools, techniques and specific work steps for installing the new system and maintaining its operation throughout the warranty period.
 The offeror's approach to user and systems documentation, training, and installation and maintenance plans must also be fully described.

 Project Management Methodology.
 The offeror must describe the approach, method(s), and specific work steps it plans to use to complete the Project.
 After award, the Management Plan will become the offeror's master plan to fulfill the Contract.
 It will incorporate other plans required by this RFP.

 The Management Plan must be as complete as possible at the time of submission.
+It must: